nescampos/IEcO/README.md

 ## Available options

-What you can currently do in the app is:
+What you can currently do in the web app is:
 - Create Hedera test accounts to test the purchase and sending of tokens.
 - Create projects (which store their information in the database) and create the token in the Hedera network, associated to the Hedera account that governs your application specified in the configuration.
 - See available projects, buy tokens and see the latest transactions.